workerholic/workerholic.github.io/_includes/story.md

 After switching to JSON we benchmarked Workerholic against Sidekiq one more time:

+{: .center}
 ![optimizations_serialization_benchmark_json](/img/optimizations_serialization_benchmark_json.png)

 We were able to reduce our enqueuing time by 70% and processing time by 55% compared to our previous YAML iteration!
-Here the point is not to show that we're slightly faster than Sidekiq, because we probably aren't: we were benchmarking without logging out every single enqueued job and every single processed job, which slow down the performance a bit.
-But we are on par with Sidekiq's performance which is a great victory.
+Here the point is not to show we're slightly faster than Sidekiq, because we probably aren't: we were benchmarking without logging out every single enqueued job and processed job, which slightly decreases the performance.
+But we are on par with Sidekiq's performance which is a great victory!

 We have improved our efficiency by changing our serialization strategy.
 Can we optimize Workerholic even further?

 ### Using Custom Algorithms

-For this optimization we decided to benchmark Workerholic against Sidekiq by using 10,000 non-blocking, cpu-blocking, and IO-blocking jobs.
+For this optimization we decided to benchmark Workerholic against Sidekiq by using 10,000 non-blocking, CPU-blocking, and IO-blocking jobs.

+{: .center}
 ![efficiency_algorithms_benchmark](/img/efficiency_algorithms_benchmark_1.png){:width="400"}

-As shown in the above diagram, Sidekiq's random polling algorithm took 242 seconds.
+As shown in the above diagram, it took 242 seconds for Sidekiq to enqueue and process every job by using its random polling algorithm.
 We decided to start with a simple and dynamic algorithm: evenly-balancing workers.

 #### Evenly balanced workers

 The purpose of this algorithm is to fairly distribute workers between each queue by dynamically assigning a queue to a worker, every second.
 This way if a queue is empty the workers that were polling from it can be evenly redistributed between the non-empty queues.

-Once we had a working implementation of the algorithm we decided to benchmark with the same scenario as we did for Sidekiq:
+Once we had a working implementation of the algorithm we decided to benchmark against Sidekiq using the same scenario from the previous example:

+{: .center}
 ![efficiency_algorithms_benchmark](/img/efficiency_algorithms_benchmark_2.png){:width="400"}

-The algorithm performed poorly compared to Sidekiq's random polling.
-It took 357 seconds to perform the same amount and type of jobs with our algorithm.
+The algorithm performed poorly compared to Sidekiq's random polling: it took 357 seconds to complete the same number and type of jobs with our algorithm.
 This is because in the context of CPU-blocking jobs having multiple workers would not make a difference as compared to having one worker (when using MRI).

-How can Workerholic perform better?
+How can we improve Workerholic to perform better?

 #### Adaptive and Successive Algorithm (ASP)